 It’s Mexican FIESTA TIME!!!!
-We never need an excuse for Mexican food, but with Cinco de Mayo this weekend, you don’t want to be the only one missing out.
-So gather your amigos and get ready for a feast with this EASY Mexican Fiesta menu!
+We never need an excuse for Mexican food, so gather your amigos and get ready for a feast with this EASY Mexican menu!

-If you really twisted my arm and forced me to choose, I’d say Mexican is my favourite food……… along with Japanese, Thai, Vietnamese, Chinese, Southern, Italian, French and Middle Eastern food. 😂😂😂
+If you really twisted my arm and forced me to choose, I’d say Mexican is my favourite food……… along with Japanese, Thai, Vietnamese, Chinese, Southern, Italian and Middle Eastern food. 😂😂😂

 This feast you see is in the spirit of Cinco de Mayo which is on Saturday, 5 May 2018.
 It marks the anniversary of Mexico defeating the French invasion in 1862, but ironically, is more widely celebrated in the States than in Mexico.